 People with disabilities are people first.
-Their disability should come second.
-Yes, it is a part of them, but it is not the most important aspect.
+Their disability is a part of their identity.
+Yes, it is a part of them, but it may not be the most important aspect.
 People with disabilities are like you.
 They may look, move, or act differently sometimes, but they strive towards similar goals.
 They do not want to be treated differently, but instead they want the same things in life that we do ... to be loved, appreciated, respected and productive.

-Recent changes in laws, policies, and attitudes have opened opportunities for people with disabilities to pursue education, recreation, and employment in the mainstream of community life.
-Increasingly we find ourselves in situations involving people with disabilities, and we would like to behave appropriately.
-By working together to create positive attitudes toward people with disabilities we can create a better society—and that is a positive step for everyone!
+Changes in laws, policies, and attitudes have opened opportunities for people with disabilities to pursue education, recreation, and employment in the mainstream of community life.
+Increasingly we find ourselves in situations involving people with disabilities, and we would like Ball State to be a community of inclusion.
+By working together to create positive attitudes toward people with disabilities we can create a better campus, a better society—and that is positive for everyone!

 Language—A Powerful Tool